 Welcome!
 Whether you are familiar with my scholarly work on the history and theology of early Christianity or with my efforts in the area of Christian education, I hope this site will encourage you to join me in mining the riches of patristic theology for academy and church alike.

-AVAILABLE NOW!
 The Trinitarian Testimony of the Spirit: Prosopological Exegesis and the Development of Pre-Nicene Pneumatology (VCSup 147; Brill, 2018)

 “Extraordinary…one of those rare breakthrough books that will reshape both historical and systematic theology.
 Read it.”